-The original cost estimate for the highway measures for A34 Sprint reported to Cabinet on 17th December 2019 was approximately £50.0m with £16.0m of that budget allocated to highway works within the Birmingham boundary.
-However at that time TfWM only had £32.1m available and so the scheme originally reported to Cabinet was split into two phases, with Phase 1 delivered ahead of the Commonwealth Games with the funding which WMCA then had available, and Phase 2 delayed until further funding could be secured.
+The original cost estimate for the highway measures for A45 Sprint Phase 1 reported to Cabinet on 17th March 2020 was approximately £55.4m with £35.0m of that budget allocated to highway works within the Birmingham boundary.
+At that time TfWM split into two phases, with Phase 1 delivered ahead of the Commonwealth Games with the funding which WMCA then had available, and Phase 2 delayed until further funding could be secured.

 WMCA have now secured a further £56.0m to carry out a Phase 2 of works on the A34 and A45 Sprint corridors, through central government's City Region Sustainable Transport Settlement (CRSTS) capital grants.
-It is estimated that the cost of the further highway measures proposed for A34 Phase 2 will be £4.600m including contingencies, which will be the responsibility of WMCA to fund from the CRSTS allocation.
+It is estimated that the cost of the further highway measures proposed for A45 Phase 2 will be £9.000m including contingencies, which will be the responsibility of WMCA to fund from the CRSTS allocation.
 There will be no call on City Council funding for delivery of these measures.

 These works will be subject to a legal agreement between the City Council and WMCA.
 This legal agreement will not be subject to a Bond from WMCA, as they are a public-sector body and the scheme is predominantly public-funded.
-In the unlikely event of non-performance by WMCA then the legal agreement would give the City Council power to step in and complete works.
+In the unlikely event of nonperformance by WMCA then the legal agreement would give the City Council power to step in and complete works.
 The City Council would have to underwrite the resulting costs initially but would be able to recover these costs from WMCA under the terms of the legal agreement.